DomnicaDS/Stock-analysis-assignment/README.md

 ### This notebook analyses Tesla and GameStop as follows:
 - extracting the stock data with yfinance
-- exracting revenue data with web-scraping
+- extracting revenue data with web-scraping
 - using the graph function, plot the data for both companies